Riesal11/Deep-SAD-FL/README.md

 https://github.com/Riesal11/Deep-SAD-FL.git
 ```

-To run the code locally, we recommend using `conda`:
+Although the preferred way to run is with docker/docker-compose, to run the code locally, we recommend using `conda`:

 #### `conda`
 ```